vmware-archive/haret/docs/ClientIDs.md

 **Uniqueness**: a client is responsible for creating a ClientID that should not collide with that of any other current or recent client.
-When a v2r2 server is sent a conflicting (already or recently in use) ClientID by a client, the server may send any or all such clients a “who are you?” message to see if they are live.
+When a haret server is sent a conflicting (already or recently in use) ClientID by a client, the server may send any or all such clients a “who are you?” message to see if they are live.
 The server will disconnect clients as needed in order to ensure that no more than